 The Grandstand at the USTA Billie Jean King National Tennis Center is the third most important court of the tournament.
 Like Louis Armstrong courtside seating is reserved and there is a general admission area above the courtside level.
 The stadium is the coziest of the three main courts 8,125 capacity.
 The sections at the Grandstand include Sections 1-22.
 Sections 6, 7 and 17, 18 are the center court sections.
 The umpire's chair is located in-front of Sections 6 & 7.

 Grounds Passes at US Open

 US Open tennis tournament events and tickets marked as Grounds Admission Only are General Admission grounds passes.
 Grounds Passes allow fans access to watch the matches on the courts surrounding Arthur Ashe Stadium and in the upper-deck of Louis Armstrong Stadium.
 Grounds admission passes do not provide entry to Arthur Ashe Stadium or the lower-level reserved seats at Louis Armstrong Stadium.
 However fans who purchase US Open tickets to Arthur Ashe Stadium do have the same grounds access as patrons with Grounds Passes are provided.

 Grounds Passes are the typically the least expensive way to attend the US Open Tennis Tournament (although Promenade seats can sometimes be cheaper).
 Tennis fans who want cheap US Open tickets will want to consider grounds passes, although they are only available to purchase for a limited number of days.
-US Open Grounds Passes are only available for the first eight day sessions of the tournament, but not on the sessions after that.
+US Open Grounds Passes are available for the first eight day sessions of the tournament, but not on the sessions after that.